Last updated on November 20, 2023 by Liza Hawkins

 As an Amazon Associate I earn from qualifying purchases.
 This post may contain affiliate links.

-Living on the East Coast has its perks.
-I often say we’re lucky in Maryland to be so close to a number of great weekend road trip destinations: an hour from both Baltimore and Washington D.C., four hours from New York City, two-and-a-half hours from Philadelphia, three hours from Charlottesville — the list goes on and on.
+Living on the East Coast had its perks.
+I often said we were lucky in Maryland to be so close to a number of great weekend road trip destinations: an hour from both Baltimore and Washington D.C., four hours from New York City, two-and-a-half hours from Philadelphia, three hours from Charlottesville — the list goes on and on.

-Now that our kids are older, my sister and I have pledged make time to get away and explore cute towns up and down the coast together a few times a year.
+Now that our kids are older, and since we’re no longer on the East Coast, my sister and I have pledged make time to get away and explore cute towns all around the country together a few times a year.